Dubai Salik Gates: Total Number, Locations & 2026 Update

 8. Jebel Ali (Sheikh Zayed Road)

-The Jebel Ali Salik Gate is located in the southern part of Sheikh Zayed Road, near the Jebel Ali intersection.
-This area is a major industrial hub and home to the Jebel Ali Port and Free Zone.
+Jebel Ali Salik Gate is on the southern section of the sheikh Zayed road near the intersection of Jebel Ali.
+It is a significant industrial center where there is Jebel Ali Port and Free Zone.

 Why is it Important